Clinics & Services

 Text Message Reminders

 The surgery sends text messages to remind patients of booked appointments, to confirm appointments to invite patients for reviews and to update patients with reletive news.
 No personal details will be sent in a text.
 Please ensure we have your up to date mobile number.
-You may OPT OUT of the text service at any time by advising reception.
-Patients are all assumed to have opted in to this service.

 Payment by card